Congreso nacional sobre desarrollo seguro de software

 12 y 13 de mayo de 2018 (Almería)

-SuperSEC es un evento oficial de OWASP y se encuentra regido por su código de conducta.
+SuperSEC es un evento oficial de OWASP y se encuentra regido por su código de comportamiento.

 Por favor, si detectas alguna incidencia respecto al comportamiento de algún asistente ponte en contacto con un responsable de la organización.
 En caso de no encontrar ninguno en la mesa de registro podrán buscarlo por ti.

-El código de conducta en versión original para asegurar una interpretación fidedigna es:
+El código de comportamiento en versión original para asegurar una interpretación fidedigna es: